-4. Service: The service column shows that this particular tag is used in which service like a storage tank, heat exchanger, etc.
+4. Service: The service column shows that this particular tag is used in which services like a storage tank, heat exchanger, etc.

-7. Instrument Description: In the Instrument Description Column you can find what type of instrument.
+6. Instrument Description: In the Instrument Description Column, you can find out what type of instrument.

-8. Instrument Type: In the Instrument Type Column you can find the short name of the instrument. like flow indicating transmitter is FIT, and TE means Temperature Element.
+7. Instrument Type: In the Instrument Type Column, you can find the short name of the instrument. like flow indicating transmitter is FIT, and TE means Temperature Element.

-14. Datasheet No.: In this column datasheet number of the instrument and using you will easily find the datasheet for this specific instrument.
+13. Datasheet No.: In this column, the datasheet number of the instrument, and you will easily find the datasheet for this specific instrument.

-16. Locatioin and Installation no: by using this number you will find where this instrument is mounted and how it is installed. you can use the hookup drawing number as the installation number.
+15. Locatioin and Installation no: by using this number you will find where this instrument is mounted and how it is installed.
+You can use the hookup drawing number as the installation number.

 16. Cable Schedule: In this column, you will find the cable schedule number.

-17. Other Specific requirements: Like Heat tracing and steam tracing required for this instrument or not?
+17. Other Specific requirements: Are heat tracing and steam tracing required for this instrument or not?